The NHS Long Term Plan is our opportunity to not only treat people, but also prevent them from getting ill in the first place.

 Every 24 hours, the NHS will care for over a million patients and their families.
-We strive to care for people in the best way possible, but also have the chance to help them make more healthy choices and improve their lifestyles.

 Alcohol-related harm is estimated to cost the NHS in England £3.5 billion every year.